Medically reviewed by Drugs.com. Last updated on May 2, 2020.

 - Leads to joint problems, such as pain, swelling or inability to perform daily tasks

-Guttate psoriasis, more common in children and adults younger than 30, appears as small, water-drop-shaped sores on the trunk, arms, legs and scalp.
-The sores are typically covered by a fine scale.
+Guttate psoriasis, more common in children and adults younger than 30, appears as small, water-drop-shaped lesions on the trunk, arms, legs and scalp.
+The lesions are typically covered by a fine scale.

 Psoriasis causes red patches of skin covered with silvery scales and a thick crust on the scalp most often extending just past the hairline that may bleed when removed.